-Load Networks from a Remote Computer (URL import)
+5.1.2 Load Networks from a Remote Computer (URL import)

-To load a network from a remote file, you can select $File \rightarrow Import \rightarrow Network \rightarrow URL...$.
+To load a network from a remote file, you can select $File \to Import \to Network$ from URL....
 In the import network dialog, insert the appropriate URL, either manually or using URL bookmarks.
 Bookmarked URLs can be accessed by clicking on the arrow to the right of the text field (see the Bookmark Manager in Preferences for more details on bookmarks).
 Also, you can drag and drop links from a web browser to the URL text box.
 Once a URL has been specified, click on the OK button to load the network.

 Another issue for network import is the presence of firewalls, which can affect which files are accessible to a computer.
 To work around this problem, Cytoscape supports the use of proxy servers.
-To configure a proxy server, go to $\mathbf{Edit} \to \mathbf{Preferences} \to \mathbf{Proxy Settings...}$.
-This is further described in the $\mathbf{Preferences}$ section.
+To configure a proxy server, go to $\mathbf{Edit} \to \mathbf{Preferences} \to \mathbf{Proxy Settings...}$ This is further described in the $\mathbf{Preferences}$ section.

-Import Networks from Unformatted Table Files
+5.2 Import Networks from Unformatted Table Files

-Cytoscape supports the import of networks from delimited text files and Excel workbooks using $\mathbf{File} \to \mathbf{Import} \to \mathbf{Network} \to \mathbf{File...}$.
+Cytoscape supports the import of networks from delimited text files and Excel workbooks using File \rightarrow Import \rightarrow Network from File...
 An interactive GUI allows users to specify parsing options for specified files.
 The screen provides a preview that shows how the file will be parsed given the current configuration.
 As the configuration changes, the preview updates automatically.
 In addition to specifying how the file will be parsed, the user must also choose the columns that represent the source and target nodes as well as an optional edge interaction type.
+For detailed instructions, see Basic Operations below.